 The Wienerschnitzel Franchise Story

-Wienerschnitzel is a family-owned company that got its start back in 1961 with a single location established by John Galardi in Southern California.
-That location, still in operation, is now a registered historic site in Los Angeles County, and nearly 60 years later, Wienerschnitzel is the largest hot dog franchise in the world.
+Wienerschnitzel story starts with a family-owned company that got its start back in 1961, with a single location established by John Galardi in Southern California.
+That location, still in operation, is now a registered historic site in Los Angeles County, and 60 years later, Wienerschnitzel is the largest hot dog franchise in the world.

 The key reason behind Wienerschnitzel’s success over six decades is the fact that we’re a family through and through — from our leadership team, to our franchise owners and their employees.
 Wienerschnitzel puts our franchisees first.

 “This is a family, and if you walked into any one of our restaurants and spoke to our franchisees, they would tell you the same thing,” says JR Galardi, President of Wienerschnitzel.
 “This is personal.
-We don’t only care about money, we care about the people in this business.
-My dad started this nearly 60 years ago, and I want everyone to feel that same sense of pride.”
+We care about the people in this business.
+My dad started this over 60-years ago, and I want everyone to feel that same sense of pride in ownership.”

 Wienerschnitzel is different — and we’re proud of it!